 There's no shortage of hotels in wine country.
 In fact, it can easily feel overwhelming when trying to book a place to stay.
-But we'd done the research for you.
+But we've done the research for you.
 Vista Collina, which is part of The Meritage Collection (a hotel group with properties in California and Hawaii), ticks all the boxes.

 The resort was built with a rustic Tuscan style in mind.
 The aesthetic carries into the sizable guest rooms and suites, which are fitted with a natural palette and bold accents; many have a balcony or patio (perfect for enjoying the included bottle of wine).
 The spa is housed in a 22,000-square-foot cave with natural stone and copper water walls, and there's also a new and well-equipped fitness center.
-Most guests are here for the wine tastings, but a day spent in a luxury cabana by the pool should be folded into the agenda, too.
+Most guests are here for the wine tastings, but a day spent in a luxury cabana by the pool should also be folded into the agenda.

 Couples and friend groups seem to dominate the crowd.
-It's also a fantastic property to host a conference or event, since the indoor and outdoor spaces accommodate large groups.
-Additionally, anyone seeking a high-end, personalized experience will appreciate the thoughtful touches (chocolates at turn down, sparkling wine upon arrival, wine in each room) and attentive staff.
+It's also a fantastic property to host a conference or event since the indoor and outdoor spaces accommodate large groups.
+Additionally, anyone seeking a high-end, personalized experience will appreciate the thoughtful touches (chocolates at turndown, sparkling wine upon arrival, wine in each room) and attentive staff.

-The Village, which is 16,000-square-foot event lawn peppered with comfy chairs and shade.
+The Village, which is a 16,000-square-foot event lawn peppered with comfy chairs and shade, takes the cake.
 It's here that you can request the resort's lawn butler service: a personal picnic delivered with a blanket, lawn games, and wine service.
 Surrounding the lawn are nine boutique Napa Valley tasting rooms, each unique in decor and offerings.
 There's also an on-site brewery and the Fivetown Grocery, an upscale indoor farmer's market where guests can grab a coffee, veggies, a bottle of wine, a breakfast sandwich, or daily-made pastries.
 Next to this is the Food & Wine Center, where guests can partake in cooking classes (like tacos and tequila or brunch and bubbles) designed by chef Vincent Lesage.

 Spa Terra is a close second.
 Built into a 22,000-square-foot Napa Estate Cave, the stone and copper water walls house 12 treatment rooms where guests can choose from locally inspired services like grape seed facials and lavender body scrubs.
 Between treatments, there's a relaxation lounge, whirlpools, and steam rooms.